MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 # Deploy a PHP website with nginx and the FastCGI process manager

-This guide describes how to deploy the same [PHP Todolist][repo] as in previous exercises, but this time behind nginx acting a reverse proxy, and with [FastCGI Process Manager (FPM)][php-fpm] instead of the PHP development server (which is more suitable for production).
+This guide describes how to deploy the same [PHP Todolist][repo] as in previous exercises, but this time behind nginx acting a reverse proxy, and with the [FastCGI Process Manager (FPM)][php-fpm] instead of the [PHP development server][php-dev-server], which is much more suitable for a production deployment.

 This guide assumes that you are familiar with [reverse proxying][slides], that you have nginx installed, and that you have done the [DNS exercise][dns-ex] and the [systemd exercise][systemd-ex].

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->